Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Divide your answer from step 7 by 12 to get your average monthly payroll cost.

 - Multiply your monthly payroll cost by 2.5.
+Or, multiply it by 3.5 if you're applying for a second draw loan as an accommodations and food services business.
 This is the most you can borrow through the PPP.

 If you're a farmer and don't have employees, follow these steps to calculate your maximum PPP loan.